2005 Afghan parliamentary election: Results

-Turnout was estimated at 50%, substantially lower than at the presidential election in October 2004.
-This is blamed on the lack of identifiable party lists as a result of Afghanistan's new electoral law, which left voters in many cases unclear on who they were voting for.
-Turnout was highest in the Turkmen, Uzbek and the Tajik populated provinces in the north - generally over 60% - and 50% in some of the Pashtun southeastern areas where the Taliban insurgency is strongest.
-Turnout was also surprisingly low (34%) in the capital Kabul, which is dominated by Tajiks.
+Turnout was estimated at 50%, substantially lower than the presidential election in October 2004.
+This was blamed on the lack of identifiable party lists due to Afghanistan's new electoral law, which left many voters unclear about the identities of many candidates.
+Official turnout was highest in the Turkmen, Uzbek and the Tajik-populated provinces in the north: generally over 60%; and 50% in some of the Pashtun southeastern areas where the Taliban insurgency was strongest.
+Turnout was surprisingly low (34%) in the capital Kabul, which is dominated by Tajiks.

-The first results were declared on 9 October, with final results being delayed by accusations of fraud, and were finally announced on 12 November.
+The first results were declared on 9 October, with final results being delayed by accusations of fraud and attempts to resolve these allegations, and were finally announced on 12 November.
 Only a minority of candidates contested the election on a party ticket, whilst a number of elected MPs were loosely associated with certain parties.